 Born and raised in Washington, DC, Andrew Gifford is the founder and director of the Santa Fe Writers Project.
-Over the years, he’s worked as a caterer, a bookseller, a groundskeeper, in call centers, as the wire editor for an Associated Press company, as a business writer for Oxford Intelligence, and as a development editor for the American Psychological Association books department.
-He is the author of the memoir We All Scream: The Fall of the Gifford’s Ice Cream Dynasty (Stillhouse Press, 2017).
+He is also the author of the memoir We All Scream: The Fall of the Gifford’s Ice Cream Empire.

 Melanie Greaver Cordova is the editor of SFWP Quarterly.
 She is the former editor-in-chief of Harpur Palate and assistant editor of the Picayune.
 She has a Ph.D. in English from SUNY Binghamton and works at Cornell University.
 She can be found on Twitter @mjcwrites.